tinymce/tinymce-docs/tinydrive/introduction.md

 keywords: tinydrive introduction overview
 ---

-{{site.cloudfilemanager}} is a premium TinyMCE plugin for cloud-based asset management and storage solution.
+{{site.cloudfilemanager}} is a premium {{site.productname}} plugin for cloud-based asset management and storage solution.

 {{site.cloudfilemanager}} allows trouble-free management of assets such as images and files in the cloud.
 Files can be dragged and dropped to be instantly uploaded to the cloud storage using a CDN to serve the required files and images.

 User can manage file uploads, storage, processing, and delivery for your website or app.
 All components of {{site.cloudfilemanager}} infrastructure seamlessly work as a whole, are easy to configure, and can be extremely flexible when needed.

-Developers at Tiny build the upload UI, libs, and APIs for developers. {{site.cloudfilemanager}} integrations are designed to be non-coder ready, easy to configure, and well-covered with documentation and guides.
+Developers at {{site.companyname}} build the upload UI, libs, and APIs for developers. {{site.cloudfilemanager}} integrations are designed to be non-coder ready, easy to configure, and well-covered with documentation and guides.

 ## Tiny Drive features